Updated: Apr 14

 6. What are your biggest dreams for the future of your business?

-My biggest dream would be to find the energy to share a life time of work, tips and inspiration to an audience on a larger platform that I was able to ever do before.
+My biggest dream would be to find the energy to share a lifetime of work, tips, and inspiration with an audience on a larger platform than I was able to ever do before.